sravanroy/sravanroy.github.io/_posts/2018-12-28-Credit_Fraud_Detection.md

 **Isolation Forest Algorithm**

-The IsolationForest ‘isolates’ observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.
+The IsolationForest â€˜isolatesâ€™ observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.

 Since recursive partitioning can be represented by a tree structure, the number of splittings required to